 Brownfields are underutilized properties which are difficult to redevelop due to the presence or potential presence of hazardous substances, pollutants or contaminants.
 As a former manufacturing hub, the Greater Hartford region contains many such sites, including historic factories, agricultural land, former dry cleaners, former gas stations, and other stagnant properties.
 While there are more than half a million identified Brownfield sites in the U.S., the numbers are likely much higher.

-We have conducted 34 environmental site assessments and/or remediation planning projects in ten municipalities.
+We have conducted 34 environmental site assessments and/or remediation planning projects in 10 municipalities.

 This program provides subgrants and/or loans with flexible and favorable terms to assist with cleanup of contamination at eligible Brownfields sites.
-Loans are available to municipalities, developers, property owners and non-profits if they meet the eligibility requirements; subgrants are available for CRCOG member municipalities.
-Applications will be accepted on a revolving basis, reviewed as they submitted with quarterly notices of loan approval.
+Loans are available to municipalities, developers, property owners, and non-profits if they meet the eligibility requirements; subgrants are available for CRCOG member municipalities.
+Applications are accepted on a revolving basis, reviewed as they submitted with quarterly notices of loan approval.

 Why we do it: CRCOG and the MetroHartford Alliance believe that one of the greatest economic challenges facing our region is finding available sites for new and expanding industry.
 Cleaning up contaminated sites allows them to be recycled into new economic opportunities for companies expanding or relocating into the area.
 The increased value of these properties will bring additional revenue to our municipalities, help revitalize communities, and provide alternatives to sprawl development.
 Such investments can be a catalyst for development that supports the major transit investments now being undertaken in the region, particularly CTfastrak and CTrail, the New Haven-Hartford-Springfield Rail line.